Service

 Are open risers allowed by code in Utah?
 Yes, with restrictions.
 The opening between treads cannot allow a 4-inch sphere to pass through (a child safety requirement).
 Open risers are typically designed with the treads overlapping or positioned close enough to meet this requirement.
 We ensure every open-riser staircase we build is code-compliant.

 How do you finish stairs with LVP if the rest of the basement has LVP?
-We use matching LVP tread covers — pre-formed stair nose pieces that wrap over the tread and bull nose.
-The color and texture match the floor below for a seamless transition.
-It’s a popular option because it’s durable, waterproof, and visually cohesive.
+We use matching LVP tread covers and stair nose pieces that wrap over the tread.
+The color and texture match the floor below, which keeps the transition clean and durable.

 Can you add a railing where there isn’t one?
 Absolutely.
 If your stairs are open on one or both sides without a proper railing (common in older Utah homes), we install a code-compliant railing system.
 This is a safety improvement that’s often required during a basement finishing permit inspection.